trymnilsen/kingdomarchitect/README.md

 - `K`: Activate the second secondary actionbar item

 ## 📜 About the project
 Kingdom architects is intended to be a combined simulation and city building game around building your own kingdom and protecting it from hordes of evil monsters.
-It is intended to be single-player and playable both on mobile screens and desktop size clients.
+Explore, build and complete quests.
+It is intended to be single or multi-player and playable both on mobile screens and desktop size clients.
 Your kingdom might last for decades or only seconds, who knows what the legends of your reign will be.

 ### Goals for the project
+- Make it fun.
 - Play both using the keyboard and mouse/touch.
 - Only depend on browser-apis, no extra libraries or third party frameworks.
-- Kingdoms are ephemeral, they only exists within the memory of the browser.
-Once it's closed only bards will sing the tales of your kingdom.
-Something rewarding should happen from the start.
 - Progress in some way should be able to be carried over into future kingdoms, rogue-lite style.

 ## 🧱 Parts

+### Declarative UI framework

 ### Entity component system

-### Declarative UI framework
+### Rendering

 ### HUD state

 ### Multiplayer
-### Rendering

 ## 🙋 Contributing
 ### I have a suggestion for a feature
-Great, if you feel like it aligns with the goal for the project open a thread under discussion with some details on your idea
+Great, if you feel like it aligns with the about and goal for the project open a thread under discussion with some details on your idea.

 ### I have found a bug
 Fantastic, getting bug reports is important.
 File an issue with steps to reproduce 🙏.